verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Nocturnal camaraderie that only penniless drunks can purchase.
 - [ ] Unleashed a decade of distilled fury.
 - [ ] [when someone wants to quit] well it's understandable.
 You've been trying this approach for almost ten minutes.
+- [ ] Can we have this conversation after I finish my coffee?